Deshadanakkili Karayarilla: Critical analysis

-The movie is considered as the first Indian film which explored the theme of womance.
+The movie is considered the first Indian film which explored the theme of womance.
 In a 2018 interview, a queer and LGBTQ rights activist said while talking about LGBTQ depictions in Malayalam films: "... it's Deshadanakkili Karayarilla is a personal favourite.
 Not just the lesbian angle, there are a lot of factors that can be linked to the queer community.
 It's surprising the film depicted that considering it was only after 1990s that homosexuality was considered natural in our country.
 There is a lot of reading in that film.
 Shari is lesbian, she has cropped hair, loves her friend to the point of forsaking anything for her and is insanely jealous of Mohanlal's bond with her.
 While Karthika is unaware of this.
 Suicide rate is highest among queer people due to the lack of acceptance and here they both commit suicide.
 Shari keeps talking about taking her to a 'safe haven.'
 Like most queer people they also face neglect from their family at a young age and they keep running away from the world.
 And like them they keep moving to another place once their identity is revealed.".